INTRODUCTION TO LITERARY STUDY

 Check your email and fill out the Course Evaluation before it expires!
 A link should have been sent to you from the Vice Provost.

-Final essays and Anthology Projects are due emailed as a PDF or Word attachment.
+Final essays and Anthology Projects are due emailed as a PDF or Word attachment by December 17.
+Late assignments will not be accepted.